JEKO10/Travel-advisor/README.md

 ## Project task

 Project ispired by [JavaScript Mastery](https://github.com/adrianhajdin/project_travel_advisor).
-Created in React, using Travel advisor API from Rapid API and React Leaflet, you can browse restaurants, hotels and attractions around you.
+Created in React, using Travel advisor API from Rapid API and React Leaflet, you can browse restaurants, hotels and attractions around you, and anywhere on the map.

 ## Project overview